By Ane Ohm on June 17, 2021 at 12:02 PM

 In May 2020, the Governmental Accounting Standards Board postponed the implementation date for the new lease standard, GASB 87 to June 15, 2021.
 At the time, the extension was a welcome relief to entities and their CPA firms who weren’t prepared to implement the new standard amid the disruption caused by the COVID-19 pandemic.

-It’s almost a year later, and that June 15 implementation date is approaching quickly.
+The June 15 implementation date is here!
 If your GASB clients haven’t been thinking about the new standard, it’s time to help them prepare—especially when it comes to restating prior years.

 The new lease standard, GASB 87